Support for the series is generously provided by KeyBank.

 All performances will be held on the North Lawn, between Clayton and Lexington House, unless otherwise noted.

-June 23: The Coteries
+The Coteries (PERFORMANCE CANCELLED)

 Mac & Gold, Proper Brick Oven, SS BBQ, and Sugar & Spice Ice Cream food trucks